markito/markito/README.md

 # About me 📃

-**William Markito Oliveira** is an energetic and passionate Technical Product Manager with expertise in software engineering and distributed systems.
-He leads a group of product managers working on innovative and emerging technologies, from inception to market, acting as a proxy for customers, business units, and engineering teams.
+**William Markito Oliveira** is an energetic and passionate Product Executive and Technologist with deep expertise in software engineering and distributed systems.
+He leads a team of product managers focused on innovative and emerging technologies—guiding products from inception to market—while acting as a customer advocate and bridging business and engineering priorities.

+He brings a strong track record of success in global, distributed organizations, building high-performance teams, delivering impactful products, and managing strategic product portfolios.
+William has extensive experience in forming internal and external partnerships that drive high-value outcomes.

+As a leader, he is known for cultivating autonomy and accountability, empowering teams to move fast while staying grounded in customer needs and strategic clarity.

-With proven success in global and distributed organizations, building high-performance teams and successful products, identifying and assessing needs for building new products, and managing product portfolios.
-He has experience in establishing internal and external partnerships delivering high-value outcomes.
-Engaged in open source by fostering communities, governance and looking forward to embracing new technologies and paradigms with a focus on distributed systems.
-Speaker at multiple software conferences and co-author of a few books on the field.
+An active member of the open source community, he contributes by fostering inclusive communities, shaping governance models, and promoting adoption of new technologies and paradigms.
+He is a frequent speaker at software conferences and co-author of a few books on software architecture and systems.

-Currently focused on the intersection between serverless, cloud computing, and Kubernetes, looking forward to applying AI/ML concepts whenever possible.
+Currently, he is exploring the intersection of serverless, cloud computing, and Kubernetes—while increasingly applying AI/ML concepts to real-world problems.
+He also had a stint in the automotive industry, mostly focused on vehicle software updates.

 ## For more information 📫💬